SavinaRoja/PyUserInput/README.md

 A Short Todo List
 -----------------

-These are a few things I am considering for the near future development in
+These are a few things I am considering for future development in
 PyUserInput:

  * Ensuring that PyMouse capturing works for all platforms
  * Implement PyKeyboard capturing (add PyKeyboardEvent for Mac as well)
- * Provide a unified interface for "scrolling" in PyMouse
+ * PyMouse dynamic delta scrolling (available in Mac and Windows, hard to standardize)
+ * Make friends with more Mac developers, testing help is needed...

 Many thanks to